-Staff and volunteers should also feel able to follow the Kindergartens' separate whistleblowing policy to raise concerns about poor or unsafe safeguarding practices at the Nursery or potential failures by the Kindergartens or its staff to properly safeguard the welfare of children, and that such concerns will be taken seriously.
-The NSPCC whistleblowing helpline is available for staff who do not feel able to raise concerns about child protection failures internally (see the front of this policy for the relevant contact details).
+The NSPCC whistleblowing helpline is available for team members who do not feel able to raise concerns about child protection failures internally (see the front of this policy for the relevant contact details).

+2.7 Low-level concerns:

-2.7 Low-Level Concerns: A low-level concern is any concern - no matter how small, and even if no more than causing a sense of unease or a 'nagging doubt' - that an adult working in or on behalf of the school may have acted in a way that is inconsistent with the Staff Code of Conduct, including inappropriate conduct outside of work, and does not appear to meet the allegations threshold or is otherwise not considered serious enough to consider a referral to the LADO.
+A low-level concern is any concern - no matter how small, and even if no more than causing a sense of unease or a 'nagging doubt' - that an adult working in or on behalf of the school may have acted in a way that is inconsistent with the Staff Code of Conduct, including inappropriate conduct outside of work, and does not appear to meet the allegations threshold or is otherwise not considered serious enough to consider a referral to the LADO.

-A member of staff may have doubts about the behaviour of another adult towards a pupil, or another child, or concerns about how their own behaviour might be interpreted.
+A team member may have doubts about the behaviour of another adult towards a child, or concerns about how their own behaviour might be interpreted.